Nature and Trees in Basel

 The modern city

 Nowadays, parks and green spaces are often enriched with works of art and recreational structures.
-This development reflects an awakened environmental awareness in an urban environment. the municipal department maintains no fewer than 27,000 trees carefully.
+This development reflects an increased environmental awareness in urban areas.
+The municipal department maintains no fewer than 27,000 trees carefully.

 The motto: a healthy tree means a healthy city.